Chef & Food Presenter

-Matt Tebbutt is a television food presenter best known for presenting shows such as BBC's Saturday Kitchen, Channel 4's Food Unwrapped, Drop Down Menu, and the Good Food channel's Market Kitchen.
+Matt Tebbutt is a television food presenter best known for presenting shows such as BBC’s Saturday Kitchen, Channel 4’s Food Unwrapped, Drop Down Menu, and the Good Food channel’s Market Kitchen.
 Before this, Matt worked in restaurants for years, starting with a traineeship with Marco Pierre White immediately after graduating from Leiths.
-He then moved to the kitchens of Chez Bruce, followed by a stint at Clarke's, where he learned the art of bread-making.
+He then moved to the kitchens of Chez Bruce, followed by a stint at Clarke’s, where he learned the art of bread-making.
 He returned to Wales in 2001 after an absence of eight years and, with his wife Lisa, has transformed the former Foxhunter pub at Nantyderry into an acclaimed restaurant, winning AA Restaurant of the Year for Wales in 2004.
+Matt worked for Alastair Little longer than anyone else and learnt his ethos of using great ingredients, cooked simply.

 Matt studied Geography and Anthropology at Oxford Brookes University and an early ambition to be a pilot led him to join the university air squadron – his attentions soon turned and he decided to train to become a chef.
 “I loved the theatre of watching a busy restaurant in full swing and was weirdly attracted to the pressurised demands of the kitchen.”